| |

 rate constant), then those reactions with non-zero Arrhenius parameters with always have

 a Normalized Sensitivity Analysis coefficient of zero (0).
-Kintecus V3.96 has this bug
+Kintecus V3.96 has this bug corrected.

-Again, this bug is fairly limited in scope as most users that use NSA either have
+Again, this bug is fairly limited in scope as most users that use NSA either have thermodynamics

 on, or are only utilizing rate constants, k (not A, m and Ea), in their model with